Podcast Marketing: A Guide for Online Course Creators

 8) Run Paid Ads

 There are many organic forms of podcast marketing that can produce successful results.
 Yet that shouldn’t distract from how impactful paid ads can be.
-Again, few podcasters do this.
-They focus attention on organic reach.
-This creates a huge opportunity for you, and it doesn’t have to cost a lot of money.

 If all you do is promote your podcast to cold audiences, the costs can quickly add up.
 But if you specifically target certain people with certain messages, you keep your costs down while increasing your engagement with those that have already engaged with you.
 Paid ads are one of the most undervalued forms of podcast marketing.